vlajos/misspell-fixer/motivation/README.md

 * when on github, and your project has a .travis.yml, I activate and test if your tests still work.
 * when you have a easy-to-execute /test environment ( e.g. `make test` ) i run them also.
 * for the fancy rails, go, nodejs, ... dont force people to install tons of obscure libs. debian-stable-deb or nothing :)
-* if you want me to sign some kind of CLA.. well, if you can afford some lawers.. :-P
+* if you want me to sign some kind of CLA.. well, if you can afford some lawyers.. :-P

 ### Here my motivation
 * once I started investigate a bug in a (commercial) software.